awesomelioncodes/NullTerminal/README.md

 # NullTerminal
-A open source python terminal application (cli tool).
+A open source python terminal application (cli tool There is no license to NullTerminal
+You can edit the code anything!